cliveholloway/herbert/README.md

 The goal of this is to show how I _could_ have created the HTML and text from the original images.
-When I first scanned them, an AI agent wasn't able to OCR them very well, so I had them transcribed manually, but this is a good demo of how to achieve the same goal via an LLM API.
+When I first scanned them, an AI agent wasn't able to OCR them very well, so I had them transcribed manually, but this is a good demo of how I would achieve the same goal via LLM API calls.

 ## Notes

-I looked at auto-parsing out the images too, but hit some complications with the way the images were originally added, so I am only creating the HTML and comments dynamically.
+I looked at auto-parsing out the images too when building the web pages, but hit some complications with the way the images were originally added, so I am only creating the HTML and comments dynamically.
 The images are fixed anyway, so the 10 minutes it took me to manually create the assets made a lot more sense than trying to hack through XML parsing.
-I'll fix this soon

-This __is__ a work in progress, so until this file is cleaned up, assume docs may not match code, and code is incomplete.

 For more information about my general experience and references, please see: